-Mirabegron (Myrbetriq®) stimulates Beta-3 adrenergic receptors.
-Stimulation of Beta-3 adrenergic receptors in the bladder muscle causes it to relax.
+Mirabegron (Myrbetriq®) stimulates beta-3 adrenergic receptors in the bladder muscle wall which causes the bladder to relax

 - Starting: 25 mg once daily